About Smallkid design

 Artist Bio: Kid30 (smallkid)

 Kid30 is also a member of the highly regarded Oxygen Thieves crew and Shrunken Heads continuing to push himself by bringing his style to new areas of design, working not just on walls, but also on maps, canvas, wood and found objects.
-Recently becoming involved with helping to run Switch studios which is the home of Shrunken Heads gallery .
+Recently becoming involved with helping to set up and run Switch studios and then gone onto manage Spit and Sawdust gallery / shop .

 Recent clients have included: Kingsmill hospital, Sailor Jerrys, Detonate promotions, Raleigh Bikes, Red bull, Game City, Glastonbury festival, V festivals, Big Chill, Rock City, Stealth , Nottingham City and County Council, Size?, The Golden Fleece, Trent University and various clubs, shops and bars in and around the midlands.